codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-azure.md

   %}
 {:start="3"}
 1. Select the desired duration.
-  >**Important:**.
-If you select a key with an expiration date, make sure to record the expiration date in your calendar.
-Remember to renew the key befor the date to ensure that users don't experience a service interruption.
+  >**Important:** If you select a key with an expiration date, record the expiration date in your calendar.
+Remember to renew the key before the expiration date to ensure that users don't experience a service interruption.
 1. To display the key, select **Add**.
-1. Copy the value of the key as you will need this when you configure the SSO settings for Azure in Codefresh.
+1. Copy the value of the key as you will need this when you configure the SSO settings for Azure in CSDP.

-### Configure SSO for Azure in Codefresh
+### Configure SSO for Azure in CSDP

-1. In Codefresh, go to the SSO settings screen described in the [first part of this guide]({{site.baseurl}}/docs/enterprise/single-sign-on/sso-setup-oauth2/#identity-provider-options) inside the Codefresh GUI.
+1. In CSDP, go to the SSO settings screen, as described in the [first part of this guide]({{site.baseurl}}/docs/enterprise/single-sign-on/sso-setup-oauth2/#identity-provider-options).
 1. Enter the following, using the information in the overview page of your application registration:

   {% include image.html
   lightbox="true"
   file="/images/administration/sso/azure/ObjectId.png"
   url="/images/administration/sso/azure/ObjectId.png"
-  alt="Overview"
-  caption="Overview"
-  max-width="70%"
+  alt="SSO settings for Azure in CSDP" caption="SSO settings for Azure in CSDP" max-width="70%"
   %}

   * **Client Name**: For auto-generation, leave empty.
-Codefresh generates the client name once you save the settings.
-Codefresh automatically assigns a `client-name` to it which identifies the SSO configuration.
+CSDP generates the client name once you save the settings.
+CSDP automatically assigns a `client-name` to it which identifies the SSO configuration.
   * **Display Name**: The display name in Azure
   * **Application ID**: The Application ID in Azure
   * **Client secret**: The key value you copied when you created the client secret in Azure
   * **Tenant**: `<Your Microsoft Azure AD Domain>.onmicrosoft.com`
   * **Object ID**: Your Azure Service Principal Object ID (from Enterprise Application configuration)
-  * **Auto Sync users and teams to Codefresh**: Select to automatically sync user accounts in Azure AD to your Codefresh account.
+  * **Auto Sync users and teams to Codefresh**: Select to automatically sync user accounts in Azure AD to your CSDP account.
 Optionally, define the time interval at which to sync, in hours, from 1 to 24.
 If you don't specify an interval, the sync interval is every 12 hours.

   {% include image.html
   lightbox="true"